Valeria Lukyanova: Attacks

 In 2014, Lukyanova reported to police that she was punched and strangled by two men outside her home, after receiving anonymous threats for over the past two years.
 She was hospitalized and released a week later.

 Political views

-Lukyanova caused controversy when she expressed support of Russia during the War in Donbas.
+Lukyanova caused controversy when she expressed support of Russia during the war in Donbas.
 She wrote, after posing in the Crimea region: "Do not give up! fight!
 Our grandfathers fought with bare hands against the fascists!
 Do not disgrace the honour of the Great Warrior!
 Be aware that Russia is always with you!"

-She has also expressed racist views.
-She claimed, in a 2014 interview, that race-mixing caused "degeneration" and said that race-mixing was the reason why there are presumably less beautiful women today.
+According to a 2014 article on GQ, she claimed that race-mixing caused "degeneration" and said that race-mixing was the reason why there are presumably less beautiful women today.
 About her own looks, she said, "I have white skin; I am a Nordic type - perhaps a little Eastern Baltic, but closer to Nordic."
-She went as far as to say that a girl born to a Russian mother and an Armenian father would need to go through plastic surgery to reduce the size of her nose.
+She also claimed that a girl born to a Russian mother and an Armenian father would need to go through plastic surgery to reduce the size of her nose.

-In 2022, she criticised the sanctions imposed on Russia as a result of the Russian-Ukrainian War and said that those sanctions would hurt models who couldn't compete in international organisations.